How to Feed

 The majority of the birds you attract to your garden will be gregarious and will be happier feeding in groups.
 And there’s a good reason for this: birds are vulnerable to predators – in particular Sparrowhawks – when they’re feeding because they are both stationary and occupied.
 So by feeding in groups – which are often of mixed species – there are multiple eyes on the lookout which therefore reduces the risk of being caught.
 So it’s very much a ‘safety in numbers’ thing.

 There are all sorts of accessories to make life easier for both you and your garden birds, with your top suggestions being the following:

-This simple device slides over the steel perch of all our Droll Yankee feeders and not only forms a more comfortable feeding position for many birds, but also means that Robins can also use the feeder.
+Perch rings slide over the steel perch of all our Droll Yankee feeders and not only forms a more comfortable feeding position for many birds, but also means that Robins can use the feeder.

-If you’re pushed for space or just want to add another feeder to your Feeding Station but don’t have a spare arm for it, then this simplest of devices allows you to hook one feeder under another.
+If you’re pushed for space or just want to add another feeder to your Feeding Station but don’t have a spare arm for it, then a super link allows you to hook one feeder under another.

 See our full range of garden bird feeding accessories.

 Ironically, it can be the feeding of garden birds which also kills them if feeders aren't kept clean and hygienic.
 However, if they are cleaned regularly then the risk of illness and disease is very minimal.
-Please go to our dedicated page on Hygiene for more information.
+See our page on "Hygiene" for more information.

 Store all food in a cool dry place.

 It’s important to store bird food properly to ensure it remains in the right condition ready for use.
 All foods can get mould growth if they’re not kept dry, plus seeds can also sprout if they get damp.
 So store all foods in sealed containers in a cool dry place.

 Read our guide on "Food Storage" for more information.